fredericjacquet2/Finance-transfo-course/slides/2_Leveraging the Business Partner Finance.md

 - TPO is dedicated to sales & forecasters teams, with responsibility assigned to Finance
 - allowed to consolidate Business Partnering
 - Development of IA Machine learning models, Big Data & Data analytics
-- Result : an engine that can forecast promotion ROI based on innumerous variables (multiple products, dozens of segments, specific stores, time of year).
+- Result : forecast promotion ROI on innumerous variables (multiple products, dozens of segments, specific stores, time of year).

 ----